djcarrad/qcodes-elab/README.rst

 Docs
 ====
 Check out the wiki https://github.com/djcarrad/qcodes-elab/wiki for an introduction.
 The accompanying jupyter notebooks are under 'tutorials'.
-There is no separate, comprehensive documentation, however, all the code is quite well self-documented and everything is open source.
+As of yet, there is no separate, comprehensive documentation; this is high on the to-do list.
+However, all the code is quite well self-documented and everything is open source.
 If you need to know which arguments a function takes, or which capabilities an instrument driver has, just open up the file!
 Or ask a friend

 Install
 =======